 While the .270 had a very high muzzle velocity compared to other popular cartridges of the day, it was not an instant commercial success.
 This was due to a number of reasons, one of which was the fact that the .270 Winchester fired unusual size bullets.
 Instead of .284″ bullets like the 7mm Mauser (and more recently developed cartridges like the 7mm-08, .280 Remington, .280 Ackley Improved, and 7mm Remington Magnum), the .270 Winchester used .277″ bullets which undoubtedly hampered adoption of the cartridge to a certain degree.

 It’s unclear exactly why Winchester opted for .277″ instead of the much more popular .284″ bullets.
 Regardless of their reasons though, the design team at Winchester went with that bullet diameter and the rest is history.
-Interestingly enough, while the .270 Winchester eventually became a gigantic commercial success for the company, aside from the .270 Winchester Short Magnum (270 WSM) and the .270 Weatherby Magnum, virtually no other mass produced cartridges use .277″ bullets.
+Interestingly enough, while the .270 Winchester eventually became a gigantic commercial success for the company, aside from the .270 Winchester Short Magnum (270 WSM), the .270 Weatherby Magnum, and the 6.8 Remington SPC, virtually no other mass produced cartridges use .277″ bullets.

 Helped along by Jack O’Connor and the famous articles he wrote for Outdoor Life about the .270 over the years, the cartridge gradually caught on with the hunting community.
 Though some were reluctant to adopt the cartridge, many American hunters eventually came to appreciate the flat shooting characteristics of the round as well as the fact that it was so effective on thin skinned game.
 Within a few decades, the .270 Winchester was firmly entrenched as one of the most popular hunting cartridges used in the United States.